Time: 25+ mins

 - If you do not find any of the code blocks challenging to use, list and describe some of your favorites.
 Why are they your favorite code blocks?

 Getting Started (5 minutes)1.
 Use your projector to display “Module 1: Brick Breaker Intro.”

 Activities (15 minutes)Facilitate as students complete the Brick Breaker modules on their own:

 - This short video introduces the Brick Breaker lesson.

-- How to play: Tell campers to move their colored object to control the Paddle Actor.
+- How to play: Tell students to move their colored object to control the Paddle Actor.
 Hit the Brick Actors with the ball, but once the ball Actor touches the bottom of the Stage, it’s game over.

-- If the Paddle is not following your camper’s object, make sure they are holding the colored object on the Paddle for a few seconds as the program calibrates the colored object, or try using a different colored object.
+- If the Paddle is not following your student’s object, make sure they are holding the colored object on the Paddle for a few seconds as the program calibrates the colored object, or try using a different colored object.

 Optional Activities (10 minutes)Let’s Brainstorm!

-Brainstorm the following ideas with campers:
+Brainstorm the following ideas with students:

 - What is the oldest computer or video game you can think of?
 What are some ways you make it into an augmented reality game?